 2,400 acres of wilderness await you which offer prime locations for hiking, swimming, fishing, backpack camping, cross-country skiing, and snowshoeing.
 Located in Ellison Bay, Newport State Park features 11 miles of Lake Michigan shoreline and 30 miles of hiking trails.
 Call 920-854-2500 for details.

 Winter Hours: Park open Daily 6am-11pm, Office open 10-4, with occasional exceptions

 Peninsula State Park

 The area's largest state park featuring 3,776 acres along the bay.
 Enjoy an 18-hole championship golf course, hiking and bicycle trails, a VITA course, camping, groomed ski trails, snowmobiling, sledding, swimming, and fishing.
-Tour Eagle Bluff Lighthouse or the Nature Center, spend the afternoon at Nicolet Beach, climb the observation tour for a bird's eye view of your surroundings, then attend an evening performance at American Folklore Theater.
+Tour Eagle Bluff Lighthouse or the Nature Center, spend the afternoon at Nicolet Beach, then attend an evening performance at American Folklore Theater.
 For general park info: 920-868-3258.
 For the Nature Center: 920-854-5976 and to reach the golf course: 920-854-5791.View Peninsula State Park Trail Map

 Potawatomi State Park